Moroccan Carrot and Lentil Soup

 Instructions

 • Heat oil in a large stock pot or Dutch oven over medium heat.
-Once hot, add onions; cook until softened, about 8 minutes.
+Once hot, add onions and carrots; cook until the carrots start to soften and onion turns translucent, about 8 minutes.
 Stir in garlic, ginger, harissa, coriander, and turmeric; cook 2 minutes, until aromatic.
+Season with kosher salt.

-• Stir in carrots and cook 2 minutes.
-Add lentils, vegetable broth, and salt; bring mixture to a boil.
-Reduce heat to low, cover, and gently simmer until carrots are tender, about 35 minutes.
+• Add lentils; stir to coat in spices.
+Add vegetable broth and bring mixture to a boil.
+Reduce heat to low, cover, and gently simmer until carrots are tender and lentils are cooked, about 35 minutes.

 Transfer soup back to the pot and stir in lemon juice.
-Serve.
+Taste and adjust seasonings as needed.
+Serve with garnishes of choice.

 *Note: the soup will be quite thick.
-If you prefer a thinner consistency, stir in 1 additional cup of filtered water.
+If you prefer a thinner consistency, stir in additional broth or water to reach desired consistency.

 Notes